tjluoma/icalbuddy-km-and-stream-deck/README.md

 ## macOS will probably warn you that Keyboard Maestro and/or icalBuddy want to access your calendar data

+You may need to go to Security Preferences and allow `icalbuddy` to run, access your calendar/reminders.

 That’s to be expected, but I just wanted to mention it so no one was surprised.

 It should only happen once.